naviverma/Git_hub_finder_IOS/README.md

 # Git_hub_finder_IOS

-This is a training project for my IOS summer internship in paytm india limited.
+This is a training project for my IOS summer internship in paytm india.

 ## GitHub Viewer